Best Time of Year to Dive in Playa del Carmen

 December High season, bull sharks, dive vacations Bull Shark Diving + Cozumel Diving

-Best Dive Plan by Type of Diver
+Best Dive Plan by Diver Type

 If you are a first-time diver